NAVINKUMAR24901075/FULL_ADDER_SUBTRACTOR/README.md

 # RESULT:

-The Full Adder and Full Subtractor circuits are designed and the truth tables is verified using Quartus software.
+Thus The Full Adder and Full Subtractor circuits are designed and the truth tables is verified using Quartus software.